ilvokhin/blog/posts/libstdc++-std-unordered-map/libstdc++-unordered-map.md

 pointer.

 `_Hash_node_base _M_before_begin` is a special sentinel node without any user data.
-This node stores pointer to the first hash table element (if there is any) in `_M_before_begin._M_nxt`.
+This node stores a pointer to the first hash table element (if there is any) in `_M_before_begin._M_nxt`.

 An interesting thing is that `_M_buckets` contains `_Hash_node_base*` instead of `_Hash_node*`.
 The reason is because `_M_buckets` is kind of a storage for two types of objects: actual hash table nodes and a special sentinel «before begin node» (`_M_before_begin`).
-Invariant is each bucket stores pointer to the node **before** first node from the bucket.
-Meaning, bucket containing first element of table is actually stores address of the sentinel element (`&_M_before_begin`).
-I hope it became clearer with an example.
+Invariant is each bucket stores a pointer to the node **before** the first node from the bucket.
+Meaning, the bucket containing the first element of the table actually stores the address of the sentinel element (`&_M_before_begin`).
+I hope it becomes clearer with an example.

-Suppose we have a following code.
+Suppose we have the following code.
 We create `std::unordered_map` and insert four keys in this order: 14, 25, 36, 19.

 ```cpp